Softly spicy and fruity German- and Belgian-style wheat beers

-With a sweet bready aroma, this dry, golden refresher is ideal for those dedicated to more mainstream tastes.
+With a sweet bready aroma, this dry, golden refresher tastes familiar, but better.

 Medium bodied, wonderfully balanced ales and lagers

-Exclusive to beerbistro is this brown ale that’s lightly roasty and modestly bitter with a quenching off-dry finish.
+A beerbistro exclusive.
+This brown ale is lightly roasty and modestly bitter with a quenching off-dry finish.

 Ales with a moderate to full bitterness and a naturally fruity hop character

 A double-dry-hopped double IPA brewed with different hops for each batch.
 Ask which edition we’re currently pouring.

 Rainhard Armed 'N Citra (ON; 5.2% alc.)

 A dry-hopped pale ale from Toronto’s Stockyards that’s got a brisk bitterness with a punch of lemon and mango.

 Sawdust City Lone Pine IPA (ON; 6.5% alc.)